 There was a marked improvement in the distribution and abundance of Ruppia tuberosa in the southern Coorong over the last year (e.g. Fig. 2).
 Although the extent of occurrence along the southern Coorong did not increase Ruppia tuberosa plants were present at more sites, and their abundance at sites was higher.
-Despite the improvement, the recovery was still short of meeting the targets for a healthy and resilient system as none of the regional and site specific targets for Ruppia tuberosa had been met.
+Despite the improvement, the recovery was still short of meeting a healthy and resilient system as none of the regional and site specific targets for Ruppia tuberosa had been met.

-Several factors are likely to have contributed to the steady recovery.
-First the recent appearance of Ruppia tuberosa at a number of sites where it had been absent for up to ten years is likely to be related to a series of storm events during spring 2013 where strong winds and wave action dislodged growing plants and dispersed them in the water column.
+Several factors are likely to have contributed to this steady recovery.
+First the sudden appearance of Ruppia tuberosa at a number of sites where it had been absent for up to 10 years is likely to be related to a series of storm events during spring where strong winds and wave action dislodged growing plants and dispersed them in the water column.
 Although most of this dislodged plant material washes to shore somewhere, some of the material is likely to settle in shallow water and establish.
-This mechanism is likely to account for the recent prominence of Ruppia tuberosa at sites where it had been absent for years (e.g. Fig. 2).
+This mechanism is likely to account for the sudden prominence of Ruppia tuberosa at sites where it had been absent for years (e.g. Fig. 2).

 A second factor likely to have contributed to the recovery has been the maintenance of higher water levels over a longer period of spring which would have provided plants that had established during winter a longer period to grow and flower.
-Although the release of additional water over the barrages in November 2013 was not sufficient to stop water levels from falling, modelling suggests that this extra water may have contributed an extra 4-5 cm to the water levels in the southern Coorong (A. Rumbelow pers. comm.) and also helped.
-This extended period of better water levelks in spring should lead to greater cover at sites where Ruppia tuberosa was present and also, if the plants completed their flowering cycle, added seeds to the depleted propagule banks.
-Despite some areas producing over 40 floral heads per m, the numbers of seeds detected in the seed banks changed little, although the numbers of intact seeds in the seed bank did.
-Assuming that each floral head can produce around 10 seeds, floral densities of 40 floral heads per m should add around 400 seeds per m or about 1.8 seeds per core.
+This should lead to greater cover at sites where Ruppia tuberosa was present and also, if the plants completed their flowering cycle, added seeds to the depleted propagule banks.
+Despite some areas producing over 40 floral heads per m2, the numbers of seeds detected in the seed banks changed little, although the numbers of intact seeds in the seed bank did.
+Assuming that each floral head can produce around 10 seeds, floral densities of 40 floral heads per m2 should add around 400 seeds per m2 or about 1.8 seeds per core.
 This increase was not detected suggesting that many of the floral heads failed to set seeds.